mikebd/go-sharpen-blade/README.md

 Some packages are only executed as unit tests, others can be run as commands using the `-c <command>` argument.
 The `-l` argument will list the available commands.

+## Work in Progress

+* This repository is currently transitioning from a single `main.go` to multiple `cmd` packages

+## Vanilla Go

+* This repository aims to minimize third-party library dependencies, allowing the author the most opportunity to idiomatically leverage the Standard Library.

 ## Running in Docker

 * `docker build -t go-sharpen-blade .` - Build the Docker image